make-your-wxsh/make-your-wxsh/README.md

 # 👋 Hi there!

-🏫 I'm a Korean student developer interested in AI technology.
+🏫 I'm a Korean student interested in Neuroscience and AI technology.

 # 📖 Educations
 - Graduated Gyeongwon Middle School | 2022-2024